 However a low carbon price - which means lower revenues for Member States - is seen to be a problem.
 Three respondents said this would have an impact on their funding for climate-related projects.

-The questionnaire was anonymous; the full results can be seen here.
+The questionnaire, built with the Ecologic Institute, was anonymous; the full results can be seen here.